Perspective Family Eyecare

 Optometry located in Crown Heights & Park Slope, Brooklyn, NY

 It’s estimated that more than 3 million Americans are living with glaucoma, which is a very serious eye condition and a leading cause of blindness.
-At Perspective Family Eyecare, in Crown Heights, Brooklyn, New York, Benjamin Arthur, OD, uses advanced in-house technology to diagnose and manage glaucoma.
+At Perspective Family Eyecare, in Crown Heights, Brooklyn, and Flatbush, Brooklyn, New York, Benjamin Arthur, OD, uses advanced in-house technology to diagnose and manage glaucoma.
 To schedule your comprehensive eye exam or glaucoma screening, call the office or book online today.

 Glaucoma is a medical term used to describe a group of eye conditions that cause damage to your optic nerve, usually from excess pressure in your eye.

 Your optic nerve travels from your retina to your brain and is responsible for transmitting visual information to your brain for interpretation.
 The health of your optic nerve is vital to vision.
 Any damage to your optic nerve can lead to vision changes, including blindness, which can’t be reversed.

 Your eye is filled with a fluid referred to as aqueous humor.
 This fluid, which is constantly being replenished, drains through a channel referred to as the trabecular meshwork.
 Glaucoma develops when there’s an issue with the drainage system that prevents the fluid from leaving your eye, resulting in an increase in eye pressure.